robert-mccarthy-ca/modern-druid/docs/mrv-protocols.md

 - **Sampling Method**:
   - Direct core sampling using professional soil augers or hydraulic core samplers.
   - Georeferenced sampling locations mapped via GPS.
+  - Soil pits dug to the same level for educational and illustrative purposes (show what the soil looks like year by year)
 - **Sample Handling**:
   - Sealed, labelled samples by depth.
   - Delivered to accredited third-party labs for analysis.